All Products

 action=ALIASPROP&name=your_alias_name&collections=your_collection_name_B"

-This way, you can query data in the new collection without the need to modify your business code.
+You can access the new collection without making any changes to your business code.

 Automatic table sharding

 LindormSearch can automatically create collections based on values in the time field.
-This help you simplify your business logic.
-The following example shows how to configure the system to create a collection each week and automatically delete the collections that are expired.
+This helps you simplify your business logic.
+The following example shows how to configure the system to create a collection each week and automatically delete expired collections.

 curl "http://solrhost:8983/solr/admin/collections?action=CREATEALIAS&name=test_router_alias&router.start=NOW-30DAYS/DAY&router.autoDeleteAge=/DAY-90DAYS&router.field=your_timestamp_l&router.name=time&router.interval=%2B7DAY&router.maxFutureMs=8640000000&create-collection.collection.configName=_indexer_default&create-collection.numShards=2"